tliao5/ALDControl/README.md

 ### **Closing Logic**
 - Calls the `close()` function for each component to ensure all NI DAQ tasks and threads are properly terminated.

 ---

+# `config.py` - Configuration File

+## Summary
+This config defines the constants and configuration settings used throughout the ALD reactor control program.
+These constants include visual style for the GUI, log file paths, hardware channels, and operational parameters for the system's components.

+---

+## Key Features

+### GUI Styling
+- Defines colors, fonts, and button styles for the graphical user interface.

+### Logging Configuration
+- Specifies file paths for application logs (`PressureTempJuly.log`) and monitoring logs (`monitor.log`).

+### Hardware Channel Mappings
+- Maps control channels for main power, valves, heaters, temperature sensors, and pressure sensors to specific hardware ports.

+### Operational Parameters
+- Sets default values for pressure plot limits (`Y_MIN_DEFAULT` and `Y_MAX_DEFAULT`).
+- Configures duty cycle length for heater operations.

+### Sensor and Port Settings
+- Lists temperature sensor channels and their corresponding names.
+- Defines the communication port for the mass flow controller (`MFC_PORT`).

+---